Hereditary Spastic Paraparesis

 Elite in Hereditary Spastic Paraparesis

-Maria Bassi practices in Lecco, Italy.
+Maria Bassi practices practicing medicine in Bosisio Parini, Italy.
 Ms. Bassi is rated as an Elite expert by MediFind in the treatment of Hereditary Spastic Paraparesis.
-Her top areas of expertise are Hereditary Spastic Paraparesis, Spastic Paraparesis, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Spastic Paraparesis, Spastic Paraparesis, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.

 Learn about our expert tiers